Ten Things You’ve Been Missing Since the Release of “Deathly Hallows”

 Although we have the new Fantastic Beasts movie in the works, we all miss the wizarding world we came to know and love thanks to J.K.
 Rowling’s imagination.
 And despite Hogwarts always being there to welcome us home by page or by the big screen, our exploration and discovery of Harry’s world came to a sad stop on page 759 of Deathly Hallows.

 Watching Dan, Rupert and Emma grow up within the confines of one film franchise on the big screen.
-And further than that, seeing the trio together.
-Today, our forever-loved threesome has parted ways and have all been doing their own thing.
+And more than that, seeing the trio together.
+Today, our forever-loved trio has parted ways and all three are doing their own thing.
 And while that’s been wonderful to watch, we can’t help but hope for a reunion.

 Hearing that as each of the Potter films were about to begin in theaters and barely being able to contain your excitement.